DeepBrainChain/AIComputingNode/README.md

 ### Step 2, Generate JSON Configuration File

-If your machine has a public IP address, please run the `host -init server` command, which will generate a configuration file named `server.json` in the same path as the program.
+If your machine has a public IP address, please run the `host -init input` command, which will generate a configuration file named `input.json` in the same path as the program.

-If your machine does not have a public IP address, please run the `host -init xxx` command, which will generate a configuration file named `xxx.json` in the same path as the program.
+If your machine does not have a public IP address, please run the `host -init worker` command, which will generate a configuration file named `worker.json` in the same path as the program.

 After generating the JSON configuration file, you need to add some bootstrap nodes to the configuration file, and ensure that the open ports do not conflict and the API meets your needs.